luirabideau/luirabideau.github.io/essays/E4_Progress_in_Programming.md

   - Essay
 ---

-## My programming skills have greatly improved in the following ways:
+<b> My programming skills have greatly improved in the following ways: </b>
 I am able to program in javascript and be able to finish parts of assignment 1 without help or instruction.

 ## I need to work on the following to improve my programming skills: